Y-Hypezin/include-a_curtain-samp/README.md

 -----------------------------------

  - ShowPlayerCurtain `show the curtain`
+ - HidePlayerCurtain `destroy the screen curtain`
- - IsCurtainExist `checks if the player has a curtain being shown`
+ - IsCurtainExist or DoesCurtainExist `checks if the player has a curtain being shown`

 -----------------------------------